top of page

 Monday Afternoon, 03rd July 2023

-A regulatory insight on challenges and opportunities in the development of plant-based products to support human health.
-This event will invite regulatory experts to discuss regulations and quality spanning across herbal medicine, food supplements, medical devices, cosmetics, cannabis, psychedelic drugs and essential oils.
-We will be engaging in laws, challenges and opportunities through case studies presented by experts, including from the HMPC, followed by the opportunity to participate to a Q&A panel to address regulatory roadmaps across herbal medicine, food, new and emerging therapies and medical devices.
+This event will invite regulatory experts to discuss regulations and quality spanning across herbal medicine, novel food, medical devices, cosmetics, cannabis and psychedelic drugs.
+We will be engaging in laws, challenges and opportunities through case studies presented by experts across markets, followed by the opportunity to participate to a Q&A panel to address regulatory roadmaps across herbal medicine, food, new and emerging therapies and medical devices.

 Tuesday morning, 4th July 2023